broadinstitute/str-analysis/README.md

 **`*_motifs.json` output file:**

-The `call_non_ref_pathogenic_motifs` script outputs a .json file with many fields summarizing what it found, as well as ExpansionHunter, REViewer, and ExpansionHunterDenovo outputs when `--run-expansion-hunter`, `--run-reviewer`, and/or `--run-expansion-hunter-denovo` args are used.
+The `call_non_ref_pathogenic_motifs` script outputs a .json file with many fields summarizing what it found, as well as ExpansionHunter, REViewer, ExpansionHunterDenovo, and STRling outputs when `--run-expansion-hunter`, `--run-reviewer`, and/or `--run-expansion-hunter-denovo` or `--run-strling` args are used.

 The key fields are: